-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (eight each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from UNITs I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section.
+The fifth question may be attempted from anySection.

-1. Nature of Bonding in Organic Reactions:
+Nature of Bonding in OrganicReactions:

 Aromaticity in Benzenoid and non-benzenoid compounds.
-Huckel' Rule, Alternant and non-alternant hydrocarbons.
+Huckel's Rule, Alternant and non-alternant hydrocarbons.
 Energy levels of $\pi(pi)$ molecular orbitals in simple systems.
 Annulenes, Antiaromaticity, Homoaromaticity, PMO approach.

-2. Stereochemistry:
+Stereochemistry: